 Cape Town is home to the Cape Town International Airport and thousands of tourists flock here every year to experience the majestic Table Mountain and Cape Peninsula.
 It is the gateway to the Western Cape, a region which offers visitors good food and wine, scenic nature, history and overall, a really good time.
-To learn more, have a look at our Cape Town holiday accommodation and travel guide.
+To learn more, have a look at our Cape Town Travel and Luxury Accommodation Guide.

 Browse our premium selection of apartments and villas to find a holiday rental in the Western Cape.

 Visitors generally start their travels in the Western Cape with a stay in Cape Town, which is a destination in itself.
 The Mother City, as it is fondly known, is where the first development in South Africa took place in the mid-17th century.